Knowledge Base Home Delivery

 When sending email marketing from an ESP such as Benchmark, using a private domain is essential.
 A domain is your company’s website address, e.g., yourcompany.com.
 If your company has a website, it probably has an email address you can use.
 Check your website settings or contract details to obtain your email address.
 If you don’t own a website or domain, several companies offer domains at low costs, Google Domains, Go Daddy, and Blue Host, to name a few.

 Internet service providers like Google, Yahoo, and Outlook filter large emails coming from public domains.
 Public domains are intended for personal use, not commercial use.
 If you are using a public domain to send your emails, this will mean lower open rates.
-By using a private domain, subscribers will recognize your company name, hence creating brand trust.
+By using a private domain, subscribers will recognize your company name and create brand trust.

 Email Domain Authentication

-A DMARC record tells email providers where to send deliverability performance reports.
-This is usually low-level data that is used most effectively by a 3rd-party reporting or aggregation service.
+Additionally, you can add a DMARC record.
+The DMARC record tells email providers where to send deliverability performance reports.
+This is usually low-level data used most effectively by a 3rd-party reporting or aggregation service.

 List Verification

 Before you begin sending to your contacts list, we encourage you to verify your list has valid/deliverable email addresses.
-To ensure you are sending to only valid contacts, you could use a 3rd party list verification service that can help with identifying invalid email addresses.
-Contact our support team via email or chat if you haven’t yet verified your contact list and would like to remove invalid email addresses.
+To ensure you are sending to only valid contacts, you could use a 3rd party list verification service to help identify invalid email addresses.
+Contact our support team via email or chat if you haven’t yet verified your contact list and want to remove invalid email addresses.

 Email Bounces

 Email bounces are emails that failed to be delivered.
-Email bounces are visible in every email report and also in your contact lists.
-To avoid resending to bounces, we provide a List Cleaning tool that can help remove bounced emails from your contact list.
-While list verification can help identify invalid contacts before emailing them if you didn’t verify your list, the Benchmark the list cleaning tool can help moving forward.
+Email bounces are visible in every email report and your contact list.
+To avoid storing and sending to bounced emails, we provide a List Cleaning tool that can help remove bounced emails from your contact list.

 Remove contacts who are not opening your emails

-Apart from removing bounced email addresses, we recommend you keep your contact list clean with only contacts who are engaging with your emails.
-Repeatedly sending to contacts who fail to open your email could lead to spam complaints.
+Apart from removing bounced email addresses, we recommend you remove contacts who do not engage with your emails.
+Repeatedly sending to contacts who fail to open your emails could lead to spam complaints.
 Our list cleaning tool can remove contacts who have not opened in the last 5, 10, 20, and 30 emails.

 Creating a Targeted List